Itay2805/esp32-microkernel/docs/flash.md

 # Flash

+## Hardware

+The TTGO T-Watch-2020-V2 seems to have a Winbond W25Q128W Serial NOR flash.

+## Software

 We are going to use the internal flash for two main things:
 - Storing installed apps
 - Storing NVM variables